alexlib/trans_heat_cond/README.md

 ### lumped
 Lumped Model - lumped capacitance method for 1D transient heat conduction in a solid sphere, cylinder, and slab shape.

+### References
+* Bergman, T.L. et al., 2011.
+Fundamentals of Heat and Mass Transfer 7th ed., John Wiley and Sons, Inc.
+* Recktenwald, G., 2006.
+Transient One-Dimensional Heat Conduction in a Convectively Cooled Sphere, pp.1–13.
+* Papadikis, K., Gu, S. and Bridgwater, A.V., 2010.
+Computational modelling of the impact of particle size to the heat transfer coefficient between biomass particles and a fluidised bed.
+Fuel Processing Technology, 91(1), pp.68–79.

 ### License
 Code in this repository is available under the MIT license.
 See the LICENSE file for more information.